CHORE: Contact, Human and Object REconstruction from a single RGB image: Method

 As representation, we use the SMPL body model $\smpl(\pose, \shape)$~\cite{smpl2015loper} which parameterizes the 3D human as a function of pose $\pose$ (including global translation) and shape $\shape$, and a template mesh for the object.
 Our idea is to leverage a stronger 3D data term coming from learned CHORE neural fields to fit SMPL and the object template to the image.
 In contrast to a plain joint surface reconstruction of human and object, the resulting SMPL and object mesh can be further controlled and edited.
 To obtain a good fit to the image, we would ideally i) minimize the distance between the optimized meshes and the corresponding ground truth human and object surfaces, and ii) enforce that human-object contacts of the meshes are consistent with input.
 Obviously, ground truth human and object surfaces are unknown at test time.
 Hence, we approximate them with CHORE fields.
 Specifically, a learned neural model predicts 1) the unsigned distance fields of the object and human surfaces, and 2) a part correspondence field to the SMPL model, for more robust SMPL fitting and contact modeling, and 3) an object pose field, which we use to initialize the object pose.

 This constitutes a complex multi-task learning problem which we address with a single neural network.
-We use a CNN to extract pixel-aligned features, which have been shown effective for 3D reconstruction~\cite{bhatnagar2020ipnet, pifuSHNMKL19, ih_chibane2020}.
-From these features we predict the distance, part-correspondence and object pose fields in a point-wise fashion.
+We first use a CNN to extract a image feature grid.
+For a query point $\vect{p}\in \mathbb{R}^3$ we project it to image plane and extract pixel-aligned features.
+From these features we predict the distance, part-correspondence and object pose fields.
 We explain the details of our network below.

 \textbf{Input encoding $f^{enc}$.} We stack RGB image with human and object masks in separate channels as input and use a leaned feature extractor $f^{enc}$ \cite{pifuSHNMKL19}to extract image feature grid $\mat{F}$.
 Given a query point $\vect{p} \in \mathbb{R}^3$, and the image feature $\mat{F}$, we extract a pixel-aligned point feature $\mat{F}[\pi_{3D \mapsto 2D}(\vect{p})]$ by projecting the 3D point to the image.
 We concatenate the 3D point coordinate $\vect{p}$ to the pixel-aligned feature, allowing the network to distinguish points at different depth along the same ray, hence $\mat{F}_\vect{p} = (\mat{F}[\pi_{3D \mapsto 2D}(\vect{p})],\vect{p})$.
 The feature extractor $f^{enc}$ is trained with losses defined on neural fields predictions which we explain later.